 Maritime accidents have historically resulted in massive financial losses, environmental damage, and tragic loss of life.
 The International Maritime Organization (IMO) reports that 80% of marine accidents are caused by human error.
 In response, the International Safety Management Code (ISM Code) was introduced in 1998 to enforce structured safety protocols.
 Today, compliance with the ISM Code is mandatory for all commercial vessels over 500 GT, significantly reducing incidents at sea.

-This blog explores how the ISM Code is implemented on ships, the challenges involved, and why it remains vital to ship safety compliance today.
+This blog explores how the ISM Code is implemented on ships, the challenges involved, and why it remains vital to ISM shipping compliance today.

 Overview of the ISM Code

-The ISM Code focuses on three key areas:
+The objectives of the ISM Code focus on three key areas:

-By enforcing shipboard safety procedures and requiring a robust Safety Management System (SMS), the ISM Code ensures that every shipping company has a structured approach to maritime safety management.
+By enforcing shipboard safety procedures and requiring a robust Safety Management System (SMS), the ISM Code ensures that every ISM Code vessel operator has a structured approach to ISM safety or maritime safety management.

 Key Components of the ISM Code

-To fully implement the ISM Code certification, a shipping company must establish and maintain a structured framework for maritime safety management.
+To fully implement the ISM Code certification, an ISM Code vessel operator must establish and maintain a structured framework for maritime safety management.
 This framework consists of several critical components that meet ship operational safety standards while complying with maritime regulatory frameworks.

 1. Safety and Environmental Protection Policy

-Every shipping company must develop a comprehensive safety and environmental policy that aligns with international maritime safety regulations.
+Every ISM Code vessel operator or shipping company must develop a comprehensive safety and environmental policy that aligns with international ISM maritime safety regulations.
 This policy serves as the foundation for ship safety compliance by reducing operational risks, ensuring crew safety, and mitigating marine pollution.
 The policy must be reviewed periodically to incorporate updates in maritime environmental protection laws.

 2. Company Responsibilities and Authority